7. The L-RD'S Anointed

 The Hebrew Bible introduces this decree by stating "Now after these things in the reign of Artaxerxes kingof Persia,.... the king granted Ezra all his request,...."
 (Ezra 7:1-6).
 But if this decree really started the 490 year timeline directly to Jesus, then Scripture would have written "in the 7th year of," words that missionaries would have seized upon, instead of the vague "in the reign of."
 Also, why are we not told when and what "these things" were?
 Or what occurred between when the decree was announced and Ezra's departure to Jerusalem (Ezra 7:9-11)?
 Omissions that could have conclusively dated this decree.

 Missionaries do not have an explanation for this blanket of silence at the exact point where they would expectthe Hebrew Bible to be explicit.
 Therefore, they can only say that his decree did not go into effect when it was signed, but later, after Ezra arrived in Jerusalem, because he needed to give it to the Persian government officials who did not know about it !
 Besides the absurdity of their claim, there were details of the decree that needed to be accomplished immediately, even before the group were allowed to leave: 1.
 The decree said that any Jew who volunteered would be allowed to depart with the group (Ezra 7:13).
 1496 men accepted the offer (Ezra 8:1-14).
 Women are not listed, but the children are (Ezra 8:21).
-2. The silver and gold that the king "freely offered to the G-d of Israel" was to be taken with them (Ezra 7:15).
+2. The silver and gold that the king "freely offered to the G-d of Israel" were to be taken with them (Ezra 7:15).
 3. They were also ordered to gather and bring with them, the silver, gold and free-will offerings donated by the general population (Ezra 7:16).
 From what had to be done to satisfy the king, plus, the planning and preparation for caring for this large group of people travelling 4 months, must have taken a considerable amount of time.
 How long is unknown.

 The Jews and Persian officials who were in Jerusalem needed to be informed of the decree quickly, so thatthey could facilitate the king's wishes before and after the group arrived.
 For instance, the decree specified that individuals working in the Temple be exempt from paying taxes (Ezra 7:24).
 The king did not need to wait until Ezra reached Jerusalem before it could be implemented, he had a fast and efficient communication network in place.
 The Book of Esther which also chronicles the Jews exiled in Persia informs us about it: Esther 8:14 "So the posts that rode on swift horses that were used in the king's service went out, being hastened and pressed on by the king's command....".
 Esther 9:30 "And he sent letters to all the Jews, to 127 provinces of the kingdom of Ahasuerus,...."